Azure/azure-sdk-for-java/sdk/core/azure-core-http-netty/README.md

-# Azure Core Netty HTTP client for Java
+# Azure Core Netty HTTP client library for Java

 Azure Core Netty HTTP client is a plugin for the azure-core HTTP client API.